Setting Up Your Page Information/Content

 Tips

-Search Engines don't seem to weight the Description very heavily in their relevance rankings, so concentrate your writing efforts on "getting the click."
+Search engines don't seem to weight the Description very heavily in their relevance rankings, so concentrate your writing efforts on "getting the click."

 Additional Page-Building Tip

-<meta name="robots" content="noindex, nofollow">
+<meta name="robots" content="noindex">

 When SBI! sees that tag, it will not add the page to the sitemap XML file.
 And if the engines somehow find the page, they will not spider it.
+If you do add it, remember not to put the page in your RSS feed.

-Headline (Heading) Strategies
+Headline Strategies

 Every page starts with a headline.
-Your "top-of-the-page" headline is the first thing that humans will read on your Web page.
+Your "top-of-the-page" headline is the first thing that humans will read on your web page.
 Catch the attention of their scanning eyes.
 Draw your visitors into the rest of your page... and lead them to your links!

 Directions for Use